nanoframework/nanoFramework.IoT.Device/devices/DhcpServer/README.md

 While you can use this simple and efficient server in a real network, it remains for simple usage and is **not** recommended in production.

+## Information on the sample

+The sample is a complete example on how to use this DHCP server to provide IP addresses to a phone or a PC you'll connect to the .NET nanoFramework device to setup the Wireless configuration it has to connect to.

 ## Limitations

 * This server does only support the basic flow.
 It does not support advanced flow with Renew and Release.